Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_1002/readme.md

 - 1002.4.
 Job Reference should be based on a Customer code followed by a sequential number (with 10 characters max).
 **Dependencies/References:**

+- 1002.5.
+"Number of vacancies" should be a positive integer.

 *Regarding this requirement we understand that it relates to US1008 because the Customer Manager must select one of the requirements specification that was previously loaded by the Language Engineer.*

 ## 3. Analysis